 The allergen information is different for each of the supplements in our range, so it is important to look at the nutritional information and suitability icons on each individual product page.
 Alternatively, we have grouped all of that information together in the following chart, which is also detailed in our 'Full ingredients FAQ'.

-N.B: Please note that, from the last week of March, our 'For every day' product will be changing its allergy status and will no longer be strictly dairy-free or vegan.
-Dairy has become necessary in the manufacturing processand tiny traces may remain in the product.
+N.B.: Please note that, as of the 31st March 2017, 'For every day' has changed its allergy status and is no longer strictly dairy-free or vegan.
+Dairy has become necessary in the manufacturing process and tiny traces may remain in the product.
 The product will continue to be fine for those with dairy intolerance but not for those with a severe dairy allergy.

 For more information, visit our FAQs (there are lots!) or use the search tool in the top right hand corner to find what you are looking for.